dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-You can download a file for use with Microsoft Power BI that allows you to load interactive, dynamically generated reports for your Intune tenant.
-The Data Warehouse Power BI file (pbix) contains connection settings to your tenant, as well as the following sample reports and charts:
+You can use the Power BI Compliance app to load interactive, dynamically generated reports for your Intune tenant.
+Additionally, you can load your tenant data in Power BI using the OData link.
+Intune provides connection settings to your tenant so that you can view the following sample reports and charts related to:

   -  Devices
   -  Enrollment